nextstrain/nextstrain.org/static-site/content/docs/03-tutorials/03-defining-clades.md

 * `alt` is the nucleotide that the site mutated to.
 For example if the nucleotide mutation is `G9417A`, then `alt` would be `A`.

 Note that some clades will be defined by more than one mutation.
-To avoid any conflicts with other clades, you should list all the mutations in the tsv file (using the same clade name, but different site information).
+To avoid any conflicts with other clades, you should list all the mutations in the TSV file (using the same clade name, but different site information).
 A picture of what this tsv file should look like, showing invisible characters, is given below.
 Note that clades `c1`, `c2`, `c3`, `c4`, and `c5` are defined by only one mutation, but that `c6` is defined by two mutations, and thus has two entries, one for each mutation.
 Along the same lines, there are six mutations defining clade `c6`, and thus there are six entries in the `tsv` file.

 ![](./img/tsv.png)

-It doesn't really matter where you save your `clades.tsv` file (as long as you know the path to the file), I usually save this file within the `config` directory of my workflow, as this is where other files such as `colors.tsv` are usually kept within nextstrain analysis directories.
+It doesn't really matter where you save your `clades.tsv` file (as long as you know the path to the file), we usually save this file within the `config` directory of our workflows, as this is where other files such as `colors.tsv` are usually kept within nextstrain analysis directories.

 _Side note_: If you are using the clade labelling specifically for nextstrain narratives, the names need to read as strings.
 Thus if you are wanting to label the clades numerically (e.g. as `1`, `2`, `3` ...) add a letter ahead of the number (for instance I do `c1`, `c2`, `c3` ...)

-## Changing your workflow to add clade labeling by editing your Snakefile
+## Changing your Workflow to Add Clade Labeling by Editing your Snakefile

-Clade labelling is not a default task in the standard nextstrain workflow.
-But you can certainly add it to your workflow!
+Clade labelling is not a default task in the standard Nextstrain workflow.
+However, you can certainly add it to your workflow!
 To do so, you'll need to edit your Snakefile.

 The first thing you'll need to edit is `rule files:`.
 Here, you'll need to add an entry to the `params` section that references your file.
 For example, you could add `clades = config/clades.tsv` to the `params` section.
-The important thing here is that the path to your tsv file is correct.
-This is what this looks like for me in one of my Snakefiles:
+The important thing here is that the path to your TSV file is correct.
+This is what this looks like for us in one of our Snakefiles:

 ```
 rule files: